bengrunfeld/study-notes/interviews/react-interview-questions.md

 Avoid using refs for anything that can be done declaratively.

-You may not use the ref attribute on functional components because they don't have instances.
+You may not use the ref attribute on functional components because they don't have instances, although you can use refs *inside* a functional component.

 ### Give a situation where you would want to use refs over controlled components